Strappazzon/GRW-GHOST-Buster/.github/README.md

 ## About

-**GHOST Buster** will automatically backup your Wildlands savegames while the game is running.
+**GHOST Buster** will automatically backup your Wildlands save games while the game is running.

-I created this program to backup [Ghost Mode](https://web.archive.org/web/20190108052618/https://ghost-recon.ubisoft.com/wildlands/en-us/news/152-328968-16/special-operation-2-is-coming) savegames, hence the name "GHOST Buster".
+I created this software to backup [Ghost Mode](https://web.archive.org/web/20190108052618/https://ghost-recon.ubisoft.com/wildlands/en-us/news/152-328968-16/special-operation-2-is-coming) save games, hence the name "GHOST Buster".

 Some friends of mine also requested it so I released it here on GitHub.